 Do I always need a building permit?

-There are lots of things that can be done without a building permit.
+Some things may be done without a building permit.

 - If you are building a small garden shed on your property, and the area of the shed is 15 square meters or less, you won’t need a permit.

-- What about building a deck and if it is less than 600mm off the ground?
-In some municipal jurisdictions, you won’t need a building permit.
+- What about building a deck and if it is less than 600mm (24″) above the ground? in most municipalities, you won’t need a building permit unless the deck is attached to the house..

-- The windows are really old and you want to replace the windows, what then?
-Again, no building permit is required as this is considered to be building maintenance.
-Same thing as replacing a door.
+- The windows are old and you want to replace the windows, what then?
+Again, no building permit is required as this is considered building maintenance.
+Same thing when replacing a door.
+So long as there was an existing door or window, and the size of the opening is not being changed, then no permit is required.

 - Replacing the siding on a house would normally not require a permit unless the material used was heavy enough to require additional support.
 For example, replacing vinyl siding with brick veneer would require a building permit.
 In some cases, the brick, or stone veneer is very thin and requires no additional support.
 No building permit is required.

 Examples of when a permit may be required:

 - Any change to plumbing where a fixture is being added or relocated would require a permit.

 - The addition of a fuel-burning appliance such as a wood stove or built-in space heater or fireplace would require a permit.

 - Any change to a building where walls are being removed or relocated would require a permit.

 - Any building or structure that is greater than 10 square metres, including a building that has no walls but has a roof, would require a permit.

 - A new fence may require a building permit if the fence is required because of a bylaw.